EttusResearch/uhd/host/docs/sync.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Align CORDICs in the DSP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In order to achieve phase alignment between USRPs, the CORDICS in both devices must be aligned with respect to each other.
+In order to achieve phase alignment between USRP devices, the CORDICS in both devices must be aligned with respect to each other.
 This is easily achieved by issuing stream commands with a time spec property, which instructs the streaming to begin at a specified time.
 Since the devices are already